Bills Give O.J. Simpson's No. 32 to Senorise Perry; Hasn't Been Worn Since 1977

 "I thought it was retired, but then I was told it was available," Perry told The Athletic's Tim Graham.
 "Boom, I took it."

-Perry, who signed with Buffalo in March, has worn No. 32 every chance possible in order to honor his family.
-Per Graham, the tradition began when Perry's grandfather wore 23 when he played football.
-As Kibarah London, Perry's uncle, wanted "to be the total opposite as an athlete, as a man," he flipped the digits, and the rest is history.
+Perry, who signed with Buffalo in March, has worn No. 32 every chance he could get in honor of his family.
+Per Graham, the tradition began with Perry's grandfather, who wore 23 when he played football.
+But when Kibarah London, Perry's uncle, wanted "to be the total opposite as an athlete, as a man," he flipped the digits, and the rest is history.

 But when he learned the number was available with the Bills, Perry jumped at the opportunity—even if the number has special meaning in Buffalo.